IBM/smart-email-support/README.md

 - Deploy Node-RED flow and check if it is working fine.
   - Click on `Deploy` on the top right corner of the screen.
   - Send an email from your email id (which acts as customer email - ensure that this email details are updated in customer_data database) to customer support email id as updated in FromEmail node of Node-RED.
   - Ensure that the Node-RED flow is executed and that debug messages are printed.
-Check this [link](https://nodered.org/docs/user-guide/nodes#debug) to find more details on debug node
+Check this [link](https://nodered.org/docs/user-guide/nodes#debug) to find more details on debug node.
   - Populate the email database, by sending few emails with requests for *Plan Change*, *Enable Service*, *Disable Service*, *Add Family Member to plan*.
 Suggest you to send few emails with different intents.
 Ensure that sender emails ids are available in customer_data database of Cloudant.